-S/N Component Baseline Standard Minimum Requirement Standard b) The Reference Model for spaces served by fan coil units (FCUs) shall be of constant flow system, and the airflow rate shall be auto sized by the energy modelling software.
-In instances where, airflow rate simulated is less than that of the smallest FCU available in the market (e.g FCUs in hotel guest rooms), the airflow rate of the proposed FCU can be adopted for the Reference Model.
-Fan System Design Criteria (a) For fan systems with a motor nameplate power ≥ 4 kW, the fan power limitation in air-conditioning system (the allowable fan system input power) shall be referenced to SS 553, Table 2a- Fan power limitation. (b) For fan system having a motor nameplate power < 4 kW, the allowable fan system input power shall be 2.0 kW/m3/s (0.17 W/CMH) of supply air.
+S/N Component Baseline Standard Minimum Requirement b) The Reference Model for spaces served by fan coil units (FCUs) shall be of constant flow system, and the airflow rate shall be auto sized by the energy modelling software.
+In instances where, airflow rate simulated is less than that of the smallest FCU available in the market (e.g FCUs in hotel guest rooms), the airflow rate of the proposed FCU can be adopted for the Reference Model. (a) For fan systems with a motor nameplate power ≥ 4 kW, the fan power limitation in air-conditioning system (the allowable fan system input power) shall be referenced to SS 553, Table 2a- Fan power limitation. (b) For fan system having a motor nameplate power &lt; 4 kW, the allowable fan system input power shall be ≤ 0.6 kW/m3/s (0.17 W/CMH) of supply air.
 For cases where the proposed fan power exceeds the reference power limitation, the energy consumption of the reference model is to be the same as that of the proposed fan systems. (c) Constant volume shall not exceed 1.5 kW/m3/s (or 0.42 W/CMH + A) of supply air.
 Reference control strategy for CAV system shall be constant speed. (d) Variable volume shall not exceed 2.1 kW/m3/s (or 0.58 W/CMH + A) of supply air. (e) Fan power limitation pressure drop adjustment (A) can be considered and shall be based on SS 553, Table 2b - Fan power limitation pressure drop adjustment.
-Pressure drop adjustment is applicable to particulate filtration credit MERV 14, MERV 15 and filters with higher MERV ratings, but not appliable to particulate filtration credit MERV 9 to MERV 13. (f) Fan power limitation pressure drop adjustment can be considered for activities where higher fan power is expected to overcome the high static pressure of the specialized hardware such as kitchen exhaust, heap filter or high-pressure exhaust system used in clean room, laboratories and hospitals.
-There is no exception to the reference for cases when the proposed fan power exceeds the reference power limitation in Table 2b of SS 553.
-2016. (g) Transit Station and Underground Structures / Spaces - Pressure adjustment can be considered for horizontal long duct of 70m or more at 2 Pa/m run.
-Part load fan power limitation a) The reference control strategy for VAV system shall come with VSD without exemption, applicable to all fans including small fan motors ≤ 7.4 kW. b) Individual VAV referenced from ASHRAE 90.1, Table G3.1.3.15, Part-Load Performance for VAV Fan Systems, Method 2 - Part-Load Fan Power Equation for part load fan power calculation.
-Fraction of full-load fan power = 0.0013 + 0.1470x + 0.9506x 2 - 0.0998x 3 where x is the part load ratio (Ratio of current L/s against design L/s)
+Pressure drop adjustment is applicable to particulate filtration credit MERV 14, MERV 15 and filters with higher MERV ratings, but not appliable to particulate filtration credit MERV 9 to MERV 13. (f) Fan power limitation pressure drop adjustment can be considered for activities where higher fan power is expected to overcome the high static pressure exhaust system used in clean room, laboratories and hospitals.
+There is no exception to the reference for cases when the proposed fan power exceeds the reference power limitation in Table 2b of SS 553: 2016. (g) Transit Station and Underground Structures / Spaces - Pressure adjustment can be considered for horizontal long duct of 70m or more at 2 Pa/m run.
+Part load fan power limitation a) The reference control strategy for VAV system shall come with VSD without exemption, applicable to all fans including small fan motors ≤ 7.4 kW. b) Individual VAV fans with motors of ≥ 7.4 kW shall meet one of the following requirements: Be driven by an electrical variable speed drive.
+Have other controls and devices for the fan that will result in fan motor demand of less than 30% of design wattage at 50% of design air volume when static pressure set point equals one-third of the total design static pressure based on manufacturer's certified fan data.
+Calculation for part load performance of VAV fan with VSD and the minimum operating load shall be capped at 50% (25 Hz) of the equipment capacity.
+The part load fan power calculator may be referenced from ASHRAE 90.1, Table G3.1.3.15, Part-Load Performance for VAV Fan Systems, Method 2 - Part-Load Fan Power Equation for part load fan power calculation.
+Fraction of full-load fan power = $0.0013 + 0.1470x + 0.9506x^2 - 0.0998x^3$ where x is the part load ratio (Ratio of current L/s against design L/s)